Unlock The Secrets To Acing LETRS Unit 2 Session 4 Check For Understanding

 1. Plan Your Checks in Advance

 You don’t check for understanding randomly.
-You plan it.
-Practically speaking, before you even start the lesson, decide:
+On top of that, you plan it.
+Before you even start the lesson, decide:

-Here's one way to look at it: if you’re teaching blending, your check might be: “Listen to these sounds: /c/ /a/ /t/.
-Because of that, what word am I saying? ” You’ve planned to have every student answer on a personal whiteboard or by whispering to a partner.
+As an example, if you’re teaching blending, your check might be: “Listen to these sounds: /c/ /a/ /t/.
+On top of that, what word am I saying? ” You’ve planned to have every student answer on a personal whiteboard or by whispering to a partner.

 2. Use High-Participation Techniques

 This is the bread and butter.
-Day to day, techniques from the session include:
+Techniques from the session include:

 3. Ask Questions That Require Thinking, Not Just Recall